timvandermeij/radio-tomography/README.md

 Prerequisites
 =============

-In order to be able to use the toolchain, you must install the following software on your system first.
+In order to be able to use the toolchain, you must install the following software on your system.
 The software has been developed for Linux, but can also be made to work on Windows or any other operating system since all prerequisites are also present for those operating systems.

 * Git 1.9.0 (other versions might also work)
 * SDCC 3.3.0 (other versions might also work)